 Time and date parameters or boundaries are often the first two key factors identified as they are important in building the timeline of events that uncover how an attacker may have entered a system, moved within it, and taken actions on objectives.
 Time and date parameters also help investigators narrow the scope of an investigation, eliminate externalities and hypotheticals, and focus on the time range of the attack to more efficiently obtain useful findings.

-Matching evidence to an event timeline is crucial in identifying corroborating accounts of the incident.
-Outputs of the analysis include information on system and user generated files among others.
-Forensic investigators then interpret and draw conclusions based on facts gathered from the evidence.
+Matching evidence to an event timeline may help identify corroborative evidence of the incident.
+Depending on the goals and priorities of the investigation, forensic investigators may interpret and draw conclusions based on facts gathered from the evidence.

-As part of eradicating the threat and preventing future occurrences, a new set of defenses are put in place.
-A thorough sweep through of the entire system is also advised to identify other weak links.
-An important action that complements these steps is copious note-taking.
+One important action that complements the steps above is copious note-taking.
 Documentation should be detailed enough such that actions taken can be replicated and reproduced by another person.

 The last step in this process is reporting.
-The report should identify the source of breach, techniques and methodology used to mitigate the unwarranted attack, the evidence collected, and advisory materials for stakeholders and decisionmakers.
+The report should identify the source of breach, techniques and methodology used to investigate and mitigate the attack, the evidence collected, and advisory materials for stakeholders and decision makers.
 The report should be factual, impartial, and non-technical for stakeholders to easily understand and take necessary action.

-While each company and system is unique and requires its own incident response plan, the abovementioned serves as a general overview of the digital forensics process.
+While each company or system is unique and requires its own incident response plan, the above-mentioned serves as a general overview of the investigation process involving digital forensics.
 For professional advice on incident response planning suited to your firm’s specific needs, schedule a call with one of Blackpanda’s cyber incident responders to plan your response.